-In the late 19th century Indian Territory (Oklahoma) was considered the most violent of the American territories, as it served as home to hundreds of outlaws from around the country.
-Accused of murder, rape, robbery, arson, adultery, bribery, and numerous other crimes, outlaws initially found a safe haven in Indian Territory, which was without law enforcement with the exception of the Indian Nations’ police forces, who had no jurisdiction over the many criminals who had taken flight from other states.
+In the late 19th century, Indian Territory (Oklahoma) was considered the most violent of the American territories, as it served as home to hundreds of outlaws from around the country.
+Accused of murder, rape, robbery, arson, adultery, bribery, and numerous other crimes, outlaws initially found a safe haven in Indian Territory, which was without law enforcement except for the Indian Nations’ police forces, who had no jurisdiction over the many criminals who had taken flight from other states.

 The occupation of a U.S. Deputy Marshal courted constant danger, so much so that between 1872 and 1896, over 100 deputies died enforcing the law throughout the territory.

-Into this dangerous midst, a number of men made names for themselves — men such as Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.
-More quietly, a few other deputies also made names for themselves, because they were women.
+Into this dangerous midst, a number of men made names for themselves, such as Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.
+More quietly, a few other deputies also made names for themselves because they were women.

 One of these brave women was F.M.
-Miller, who was appointed as a U.S. Deputy Marshal out of the federal court at Paris, Texas in 1891.
-At the time she was commissioned, she was the only female deputy known to work in Indian Territory.
-History makes several mentions of her serving as a guard at the federal jail at Guthrie, Oklahoma under fellow U.S. Deputy Marshall Ben Campbell.
+Miller, appointed as a U.S. Deputy Marshal out of the federal court at Paris, Texas, in 1891.
+When she was commissioned, she was the only female deputy known to work in Indian Territory.
+History makes several mentions of her serving as a guard at the federal jail at Guthrie, Oklahoma, under fellow U.S. Deputy Marshall Ben Campbell.
 She was also known to have accompanied Campbell on all his trips.

-During her tenure, she was mentioned in several newspaper articles including the Fort Smith Elevator on November 6, 1891 that described here as: “a dashing brunette of charming manners.”
+During her tenure, she was mentioned in several newspaper articles, including the Fort Smith Elevator on November 6, 1891, that described her as: “a dashing brunette of charming manners.”
 The article continued by stating:

 Another article appeared a couple of weeks later in the Muskogee Phoenix on November 19, 1891, which said that she had the reputation of being a fearless and efficient officer and had locked up more than a few offenders.
 The article continued:

-“Miss Miller is a young woman of prepossessing appearance, wears a cowboy hat and is always adorned with a pistol belt full of cartridges and a dangerous looking Colt pistol which she knows how to use.
-She has been in Muskogee for a few days, having come here with Deputy Marshal Cantrel, a guard with some prisoners brought from Talahina.
+“Miss Miller is a young woman of prepossessing appearance, wears a cowboy hat, and is always adorned with a pistol belt full of cartridges and a dangerous-looking Colt pistol which she knows how to use.
+She has been in Muskogee for a few days, having come here with Deputy Marshal Cantrel, a guard with some prisoners brought from Talihina.
 Regarding Miss.
 Miller’s unique position as Deputy U.S. Marshal, another newspaper commented, “Hopefully in the future, there will be more information on this colorful peace officer.”

-Her most famous arrest occurred in March, 1893 when she received a telegram from Grimes, instructing her to send a deputy to Oklahoma City to bring in two notorious outlaws named Reagan and Dolezal who were wanted for forgery.
-However, all the other deputies were out in the field so Curnutt stepped up to the responsibility.
-She quickly boarded a train for Oklahoma City and upon her arrival asked around for information on the fugitives.
+Her most famous arrest occurred in March 1893 when she received a telegram from Grimes instructing her to send a deputy to Oklahoma City to bring in two notorious outlaws named Reagan and Dolezal, who were wanted for forgery.
+However, all the other deputies were out in the field, so Curnutt took responsibility.
+She quickly boarded a train for Oklahoma City and, upon her arrival, asked around for information on the fugitives.
 She soon discovered that the two men were in a saloon and quickly made her way there.
-Upon her arrival she asked a man on the street to go in and tell them that a lady needed to see them outside.
+Upon her arrival, she asked a man on the street to go in and tell them that a lady needed to see them outside.

-When the two emerged, Ada read the warrants to them and stated that they were under arrest.
-Heavily armed, the two men laughed at the young woman and thinking it was a joke, allowed her to place handcuffs over their wrists.
-When the captives began to realize that the joke was on them, Curnutt announced to the crowd gathered around them that she was prepared to deputize every man to aide her, if needed.
-However, it was not necessary and she escorted them to the the train station and telegraphed the marshal’s office in Guthrie that she was bringing them in.
-She was 24-years-old at the time.
+Ada read the warrants when the two emerged and stated that they were under arrest.
+Heavily armed, the two men laughed at the young woman and, thinking it was a joke, allowed her to place handcuffs over their wrists.
+When the captives began to realize the joke was on them, Curnutt announced to the crowd gathered around them that she was prepared to deputize every man to aide her if needed.
+However, it was not necessary, and she escorted them to the train station and telegraphed the marshal’s office in Guthrie that she was bringing them in.
+She was 24 years old at the time.
 The two forgers were soon tried and convicted.

-“Like all deputies of her era, she had to be extremely tough and ready to face a wide range of situations,” the U.S. Marshals Service wrote of Carnutt.
+“Like all deputies of her era, she had to be extremely tough and ready to face a wide range of situations,” the U.S. Marshals Service wrote of Curnutt.